gordonpn/rfd-hd-scraper/README.md

 # Red Flag Deals Hot Deals Scraper

-## Update

-**I started this project when I was on my first internship, things have changed since then and I have decided to rewrite this project!
-This project will no longer be maintained and I will link to the replacement.**
+### I started this project when I was on my first internship, things have changed since then and I have decided to rewrite this project!
+This project will no longer be maintained and the replacement is located here: https://github.com/gordonpn/hot-flag-deals.

 ---